lmiphay/firestorm-debian/README.md

 # firestorm-debian

-A docker build environment for firestorm based on debian:stretch.
+A docker build environment for firestorm based on: debian:stretch

 This builds: